-Dazzling Paris Christmas lights begin to appear all over the city in November and continue to fill the City of Lights through early January.
+Dazzling Paris Christmas lights begin to appear all over the city in mid-November and continue to fill the City of Lights through early January.

 The Paris Illuminations, as they are called, take many forms: lavish displays on Champs Élysées and other famous avenues, sparkling decorations on 150+ more streets throughout the city, elaborate creations in department store windows, spectacular over-the-top light shows at Disneyland Paris, and cheerful strings of lights at the famous Paris Christmas markets.

 You'll see some of the loveliest, although more subdued, Christmas decorations and lights inside Notre Dame and other Paris churches.
-Or, for a completely different type of experience, take one of the evening cruises and see the Illuminations as you perhaps enjoy a gourmet dinner or Champaigne as you float down the Seine River.
+Or, for a completely different type of experience, take one of the evening cruises and see the Illuminations of historic buildings and monuments while you enjoy a gourmet dinner or Champagne as you float down the Seine River.

-Between the energy savings by using LED bulbs and solar power generation, the energy cost for this spectacular annual display is almost zero, which means even more streets will display holiday lights in years to come.
+A combination of LED bulbs and solar power generation means the energy usage and cost for the spectacular display is almost zero - so look for even more streets to display holiday lights in future years.

-To see the most lavish display of Christmas lights and decorations in Paris, head straight to Champs Élysées, where a million (yes, literally!) sparkling blue and white lights cover street trees between Place de la Concorde and the Arc de Triomphe.
+To see the most lavish display of Christmas lights and decorations in Paris, head straight to Champs Élysées, where a million (yes, literally!) sparkling crimson and blue lights cover street trees between Place de la Concorde and the Arc de Triomphe.

 As you walk along the sidewalk, you'll also see festive decorations and even more lights in most of the stores lining this famous avenue.